-Bipolar Disorder in Children
+Bipolar Disorder inn Children

 Browse Health Topics

 There is an alarming and growing trend in psychiatry to diagnose bipolar disorder in children.
 While the usual time of onset for a bipolar disorder is sometime in adolescence (see table under Bipolar Disorder), researchers are coming to the conclusion that the disorder can be present in children and cause disruption in the child’s life and the lives of those around them.
-They claim that rather than presenting with classic manic and depressive episodes, children are more likely to have rapidly cycling moods (with in the day) and mixed states, in which they are irritable and aggressive.
+They claim that rather than presenting with classic manic and depressive episodes, children are more likely to have rapidly cycling moods (within the day) and mixed states, in which they are irritable and aggressive.
 They feel there is a strong overlap, if not diagnostic confusion, with attention deficit hyperactivity disorder (ADD/ADHD).
 They further support their position, by reasoning that since 50-60% of the risk of bipolar disorder comes from genetics (40—50% from environmental factors), it is likely that some manifestation of the disorder is present from childhood.
 Of course, the next step in the logical progression is that medication is the appropriate course of action.

-As I write this I recall a cute, very bright 12 year old boy who was brought to me by his parents for assaultive behavior—he would for no apparent reason, pull a knife out of a kitchen drawer and threaten his parents or siblings.
+As I write this I recall a cute, very bright 12-year-old boy who was brought to me by his parents for assaultive behavior—he would for no apparent reason, pull a knife out of a kitchen drawer and threaten his parents or siblings.
 He was hospitalized and I prevailed upon the staff to avoid medication (anti-psychotic medication) with success.
 On his release, he was tested for food allergies, and his diet corrected.
 The mold in his home was corrected.
 His parents entered couples counseling, and the father also corrected his diet (reducing his provocative aggressive behaviors).
 The child went into counseling and has since graduated college, made friends and found a career, never needing medication.